Skip to content

 Nature of the Celts

-The Celts were essentially warriors and great farmers who came to Ireland from Eastern Europe.
+The Celts were warriors and great farmers who came to Ireland from Eastern Europe.
 The historian Sicilus said: “The Celts are terrifying in appearance.
 They are tall, with moist white flesh; their hair is blonde.
 They wear vivid clothes, tunics dyed in every colour.
 They are boasters and threateners…”.

 Check out more Irish castles here.